z

 Dress is casual, most people preferring shorts and t-shirts on deck and of course swimwear when they are sunbathing.
 However many of our guests like to wear something a little smarter for dinner, while still remaining informal.
 On shore we advise our guests to cover their upper arms, shoulders and knees.
 The people of the Lesser Sunda Islands are very conservative and, while they are all far too polite to criticise, we want to dress appropriately.

-Returning by tender from our village visits you will be welcomed back on board with cold, freshly squeezed fruit juice and cool, damp towels with which to refresh yourself.
-Tea, coffee, soft drinks and mineral water are all complimentary, as is limited daily laundry and the use of the snorkelling equipment and sea kayaks.
-A selection of beer, wine and spirits is available at reasonable prices.
+Tea, coffee, soft drinks and mineral water are all complimentary, as is the use of the snorkelling equipment and sea kayaks.
+A selection of beer, wine and spirits is available from the bar.

 Return to Top